How do I apply?

 What are your required test scores?

-The USC Graduate School requires that the sum of the Verbal and Quantitative scores on the GRE be a minimum of 1000.
-GRE scores are valid for 5 years.
+The USC Graduate School does not require minimum GRE scores.
+GRE scores must be valid for 5 years.
 We do not require a GRE Subject Test.
 Applicants with undergraduate grade point averages below 3.0 will be considered only under unusual circumstances including evidence of recent improvement or clearly outstanding potential as a researcher.
 International students are required to submit an official TOEFL score, unless they hold a bachelor's degree from a regionally accredited university located in the U.S. or in another country in which English is both the language of instruction and the only official language of the country.

 What are your minimum TOEFL requirements?